Amateur cultural activities

-Amateurs of folk culture by type of activity, age, sex and national origin
+Amateurs of folk culture by field of activity, age, sex and national origin

-Amateur folk culture groups by type of activity
+Amateur folk culture groups by field of activity

 Institutions and organisations with amateur groups by type and type of owner

-Instructors of folk culture groups by type of activity and professional education
+Instructors of folk culture groups by professional education

 Classification of Estonian administrative units and settlements (EHAK)

 Age group – an age group to which the instructor of the folk culture group believes most of the amateurs in the group belong.
 If there are amateurs of different ages in the group, the instructor can indicate ‘different age groups’.
 From 2008 to 2015, ‘different age groups’ were classified as adults.

 Amateur of folk culture – a participant and performer in the field of folk culture who practices folk culture in the free time and outside the main job.
 In most cases, no remuneration is received for the activities.
 Participants in so-called ‘project groups’ or groups that are active for less than one year are not included.
 In most cases, instructors of amateur groups of folk culture are professionals with special education.

 Community centre – a building designed for creating culture and participation in culture, where cultural activities and events are carried out by amateurs and professionals.
 Included are civic centres, society houses, village houses, cultural centres, hobby centres and other similar institutions used for mediating culture.